-Medical Internship (St. Olavs Hospital and Røros Medical Centre).
+Medical doctor (NTNU) with research programme, medical internship / 'turnus' (St. Olavs Hospital and Røros Medical Centre).

 PhD in Neuroscience (Kavli Institute for Systems Neuroscience / Centre for Neural Computation, NTNU).
 PhD thesis: Spatial representation in the brain - hippocampal impact on entorhinal grid cells.

-Deep brain stimulation (DBS) for Parkinson's disease - clinical, neurophysiological and cognitive neuroscience aspects.
-Special focus on action selection and decision making.
-(Dept. of Neuromedicine / St. Olav's Hospital, Trondheim and National Institutes of Health, USA)
+Deep brain stimulation (DBS) for Parkinson's disease - clinical, neurophysiological and cognitive neuroscience aspects, with focus on action selection and decision making (Dept. of Neuromedicine / St. Olav's Hospital, Trondheim and National Institutes of Health, USA).

-Neurophysiology of the human temporal and frontal lobes related to memory, in the context of epilepsy.
-(National Institutes of Health, USA).
+Neurophysiology of the human temporal and frontal lobes related to memory, in context of epilepsy (National Institutes of Health, USA).

 Vitenskapelig, faglig og kunstnerisk arbeid

 Et utvalg av nyere tidsskriftspublikasjoner, kunstneriske produksjoner, bok, inklusiv bokdeler og rapport-del.
 Se alle publikasjoner i databasen

 - (2019) During hippocampal inactivation, grid cells maintain synchrony, even when the grid pattern is lost. eLIFE. vol. 8.